MicrosoftDocs/cpp-docs.it-it/docs/atl-mfc-shared/reference/csimplestringt-class.md

  `Alloc length is 15, String length is 15`

 ##  <a name="getalloclength"></a>  CSimpleStringT::GetAllocLength
-Recupera la lunghezza del allocato un `CSimpleStringT` oggetto.
+Recupera la lunghezza di allocato un `CSimpleStringT` oggetto.

 ### <a name="syntax"></a>Sintassi